So, you hired an SEO company.

 If you hold your mouse over the warning sign, you’ll see which of the metrics are bad and why the tool recommended a manual review of it.

-It’s always recommended to keep an eye on all the links your SEO company is building because in some cases they might not show you everything, because they are aware that those links are bad.
+It’s always recommended to keep an eye on all the links your SEO company is building because in some cases they might not show you everything.
+They’re probably aware that those links are bad.

 5. Check how many of the links are dofollow or nofollow